 Cyber-Bullying:

+#BYOD: I think this is a great idea.
+There is one point that will for sure come up when anyone speaks of this topic, and it will be this: How will you get administration on board?
 It is true that there is a good number of the more "mature" (to not be offensive) crowd that is using technology, and even more in-depth than some of us that have grown up with it most of our lives.
 This could be because of having to learn how to use it anyways, so they might as well go all out, or it could simply be because they are wiser and see the value in it.
 With that being said though, I know a lot of the "mature" crowd who still struggle with technology.
 My father, for example, refuses to learn new skills on the computer, but spends 2-4 hours on it every day.
 For him to use the internet he has all of the sites he wants to look at in his bookmarks so he doesn't even have to type (he is an old school 'hunt-n-peck' guy).

 Either extreme will be possible for us to have as new teachers in the coming year.
 I think it will just be a matter of pointing out what exactly is so beneficial for the students and why they cannot gain those skills without technology... and to think of the children!